openstax/accounts/README.md

 $ bundle install --without production
 ```

-Just like with any Rails app, you then need to migrate the database and then seed it with some default records.
+Just like with any Rails app, you then need to migrate the database and then seed it with some default records:

 ```sh
 $ rake db:migrate